Collaboration > Competition

 - Official high school transcript

-- Standardized testing: either the SAT (Essay is optional) or ACT (Writing is optional)
+- Standardized testing: either the SAT or ACT (Writing portions are optional).
+Students may self-report their scores on the application.

-- Rice also recommends you submit two SAT Subject Tests related to your proposed area of study.
+- Rice also recommends submitting two SAT Subject Tests related to your proposed area of study.
+These are not required.

 - School report (counselor recommendation)